Maitrri/Content-Ideas-Generator/README.md

 ## 👥 Team

-Project by Krisha Goti and team
+Project by Maitrri Chandra and team
 Built during the **Anthropic x USC Claude Hackathon**